Killing of Ma'Khia Bryant

 On April 20, 2021, Ma'Khia Bryant, a 16-year-old girl, was fatally shot by police officer Nicholas Reardon in southeast Columbus, Ohio.
 Released body camera and security camera footage show Bryant brandishing a knife and charging two women consecutively, leading up to the moment Officer Reardon fired four shots; Bryant was struck at least once.
 Bryant immediately collapsed and was unresponsive.
 Reardon and other officers on the scene administered first aid, and she was transported to the hospital in critical condition, where she was later pronounced dead.
 Reactions from the public included both support of the actions of the officer and protests against the killing.
 The case was investigated by state authorities and then referred to local authorities.
 The case went to a grand jury and on March 11, 2022, it declined to charge Reardon.
 Her shooting, which prevented her from stabbing another girl, was later deemed a justifiable homicide.

 People involved

 Ma'Khia Bryant

-Ma'Khia Bryant was a 16-year-old black girl who lived in suburban Columbus, Ohio.
+Ma'Khia Bryant was a 16-year-old girl who lived in suburban Columbus, Ohio.
 (Note: Bryant previously lived in Dayton) In February 2019, she and three of her siblings were removed from their mother and lived with their paternal grandmother for 16 months.
 After the landlord refused to allow their grandmother to have the children, Bryant and her sister were placed in group homes in foster care with the Franklin County Children Services system.
 On February 14, 2021, she moved into the private foster home where the shooting later occurred, joining her 15-year-old sister who had already been living there for a year.
 Bryant's foster mother described her as a quiet, untroubled girl who did not start fights.